pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 Pomerium sources these claims from the ID token it gets from your identity provider and uses them to generate a new “Pomerium” JWT.
 This ensures the original ID token is never leaked.

-You’re doing great!
-Let’s summarize what you’ve configured Pomerium to do so far:
+You're doing great!
+Let's summarize what you've configured Pomerium to do so far:

 - You accessed the upstream Verify service behind Pomerium
 - Pomerium redirected to the identity provider and prompted you to sign in
 - After signing in, Pomerium mints a new JWT based on the original ID token
-- Because you’ve added a **Signing Key** and **Pass Identity Headers**, Pomerium signs the JWT and forwards it in a JWT Assertion Header to the Verify service
+- Because you've added a **Signing Key** and **Pass Identity Headers**, Pomerium signs the JWT and forwards it in a JWT Assertion Header to the Verify service

 But, how does the upstream service verify the JWT?

-Let’s walk through the steps of manually verifying a JWT below.
+Let's walk through the steps of manually verifying a JWT below.

 ## Manually verify the JWT